Extending your MITK plugin¶

 ds->SetProperty("name", mitk::StringProperty::New(name + "_postProcessedImage"));

-• Add the new node to the DataStorage with the original image as Parent node.
+- Add the new node to the

 this->GetDataStorage()->Add(ds,originalImageNode);

-• Update the RenderingManager.
+- Update the

 mitk::RenderingManager::GetInstance()->RequestUpdateAll();